osrf/gazebo_tutorials/ros2_overview/tutorial.md

 * Remove code which duplicates functionality already present in Gazebo.
 * Reduce duplication by standardizing common functionality, such as how to set ROS namespaces, parameters and topic remapping.
-* Modernize the codebase, making use of the latest SDFormat, Gazebo and Ignition  APIs, as well as ROS 2's [style guidelines](https://github.com/ros2/ros2/wiki/Developer-Guide#c-1) and linters.
+* Modernize the codebase, making use of the latest SDFormat, Gazebo-classic and Ignition  APIs, as well as ROS 2's [style guidelines](https://github.com/ros2/ros2/wiki/Developer-Guide#c-1) and linters.
 * Add tests and demos for all ported functionality.